thenetworkfirm/por-merkle-tree-toolset/README.md

-# Proof-of-Reserves Merkle Tree Generator and Verifier (by TNF)
+# Proof-of-Reserves Merkle Tree Generator and Verifier (by The Network Firm)

 This ReadMe introduces the background and technical details supporting the Merkle Tree Generator and Verifier tools utilized